-The Western Brush Wallaby (Macropus irma) is listed as Priority 4 by the DBCA.
+The Western Brush Wallaby (Notamacropus irma) is listed as Priority 4 under the BC Act.
 Although it has decreased in range, its abundance has increased within its remaining range due to fox control (Woinarski et al. 2014).
 The optimum habitat for this species is open forest or woodland, particularly open seasonally-wet flats with low grasses and open scrubby thickets.
-Suitable habitat for this species occurs broadly throughout the native vegetation of the airport (Figure 9).
+Suitable habitat for this species occurs broadly throughout the native vegetation of the airport (Figure 11).